Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 Upon evaluation, we found that the Hill’s Science Diet made an estimated sale of 85 – 108 per day with revenue between $5.25k and $6.64k in a day for the current price it sold.

 But actually, NO.

-When we analyzed the listing a little deeper, we found that it missed on a major part of sales and we will tell you why.
+When we analyzed the listing a little deeper, we found that it missed a major part of sales, and we will tell you why.

 First, we analyzed its listing quality.
 The results were quite surprising.
 The tool could analyze all its backend data and could pull off how exactly it performed on Amazon.

 It scored a total of 68.47 out of 100 with 2 critical errors and 1 warning.
 However, it passed 8 other tests.